xmos/fwk_voice/examples/bare-metal/pipeline_multi_threaded/README.rst

 In it, a 32-bit, 4 channel wav file input.wav is read and processed through the pipeline stages frame by frame.
 The example currently demonstrates a pipeline having AEC, IC, NS and AGC stages.
 It also demonstrates the use of ADEC module to do a one time estimation and correction for possible reference and loudspeaker delay offsets at start up in order to maximise AEC performance.
 ADEC processing happens on the same thread as the AEC.
-The VAD is also demonstrated here to give the IC and the AGC information about the speech presence in a frame.
+The VAD is introduced to give the IC and the AGC information about the speech presence in a frame.

 The AEC is configured for 2 mic input channels, 2 reference input channels, 10 phase main filter and a 5 phase shadow